1. Home

 My electric bill is $290/mo

-(When it comes to claiming tax credits and planning for them, be sure to consult your own tax professional.)
+When it comes to claiming tax credits and planning for them, be sure to consult your own tax professional.

-How to Shop for an Electric Water Heater
+How to shop for an electric water heater

 If you switch from gas to electric, you will need an electrician and a plumber to prepare your site for installation and change the hardware over.
 Some of the top factors you should consider when shopping for an electric water heater include:

 • Type: You can choose a traditional storage tank, tankless/on-demand, solar-powered, or a heat pump electric option.
-Each option has pros and cons, so you have to pick the one that works best for your home.

-• Capacity: You want to ensure you get a water heater that can keep up with the number of people in your home so you don’t run out of hot water when you need it most!
+• Capacity: You want to ensure you get a water heater that can keep up with the number of people in your home so you don’t run out of hot water when you need it most.

-• Size: Measure the space you have designated for your water heater, and find one that fits that space.
+• Size: Measure the space you have designated for your water heater and find one that fits that space.

 • Energy efficiency: Find a water heater that is Energy Star certified for high efficiency.
+Energy Star water heaters can save the average house of four more than $5,000 over its lifetime compared to a standard conventional electric water heater.

-Many different companies produce electric water heaters, but these companies are popular and known for their quality:
+Many different companies produce electric water heaters, but these companies are popular and known for their quality.

 • A.O.
 Smith: A leader in water heaters, but only available through local plumbing contractors.